Toni Braxton Looks Sensational In Low-Cut Sequined Garment: ‘Booked And Busy’

 According to Toni Braxton’s official website, there are no current tour dates listed.
 The last time the living legend dropped a studio album was 2018’s Sex & Cigarettes, which peaked at No. 22 on the U.S. Billboard 200 album chart, per Billboard.

 In November, Braxton performed at the American Music Awards and performed two of her most iconic singles — “Breathe Again” and “Un-break My Heart.”
-As previously reported by The Inquisitr, the “Spanish Guitar” entertained looked incredible in a beautiful white sheer garment with a poofy netted train.
+As previously reported by The Inquisitr, the “Spanish Guitar” entertainer looked incredible in a beautiful white sheer garment with a poofy netted train.
 Braxton oozed elegance and sported her famous short hair.
-Viewers took to social media to express their thoughts on the performance which was very positive.
+Viewers took to social media to express their thoughts on the performance, which were very positive.

-Is a new tour on the cards?
-Or will Braxton will be releasing new music?
-Unsurprisingly, fans seem to want both and Braxton will likely share the details via her social media when she’s ready.
+Is a new tour in the cards?
+Or will Braxton be releasing new music?
+Unsurprisingly, fans seem to want both, and Braxton will likely share the details via her social media when she’s ready.